SynchroLux-AI/Machine_Learning/README.md

 4. <b> Repeat </b>:
    - Repeat the assignment and update steps until the centroids stabilize (i.e., they no longer change significantly) or a maximum number of iterations is reached.

-The algorithm minimizes the **intra-cluster variance**, which is the sum of squared distances between data points and their respective cluster centroids.
+The algorithm minimizes the <b>intra-cluster variance</b>, which is the sum of squared distances between data points and their respective cluster centroids.

 <b> Iris Dataset Overview </b>
-The **Iris dataset** is a classic dataset in machine learning, containing 150 samples of iris flowers.
+The <b>Iris dataset</b> is a classic dataset in machine learning, containing 150 samples of iris flowers.
 Each sample has four features:
 - Sepal length
 - Sepal width
 - Petal length
 - Petal width

 The dataset is divided into three species of iris flowers: Setosa, Versicolor, and Virginica.
-However, in clustering tasks like K-Means, the species labels are ignored because it is an **unsupervised learning algorithm**.
+However, in clustering tasks like K-Means, the species labels are ignored because it is an <b>unsupervised learning algorithm</b>.

 <b> Applying K-Means to the Iris Dataset </b>
 1. <b> Preprocessing </b>: